drone/drone-plugin-index/content/pelotech/drone-helm3/index.md

 : This setting was called `helm_repos` prior to version 0.11.0.
 The older name is still supported, but upgrading is recommended.

 repo_ca_file
 : Path to a file containing a TLS certificate, for chart repositories using a self-signed CA certificate.
-Only applicable when using `add_repos`.

 namespace
 : Kubernetes namespace for the un/installation.